 On March 17, 2017, BioReference and certain of its subsidiaries entered into Amendment No. 3 to the Credit Agreement, which amended the Credit Agreement to permit BioReference and its subsidiaries to dividend cash to us in the form of an intercompany loan, in an aggregate amount not to exceed \$55.0 million.
 On August 7, 2017, BioReference and certain of its subsidiaries entered into Amendment No. 4 to the Credit Agreement, which amended the Credit Agreement to permit BioReference and its subsidiaries to dividend cash to us in the form of an additional intercompany loan, in an aggregate amount not to exceed \$35.0 million.
-On November 8, 2017, BioReference and certain of its subsidiaries entered into Amendment No. 5 to the Credit Agreement, which amended the Credit Agreement to, among other things, ease certain thresholds that require increased reporting by BioReference and reduce the pro forma availability condition for BioReference to make certain cash dividends to us.
-On December 22, 2017, BioReference and certain of its subsidiaries to dividend the Credit Agreement to, among other things, permit BioReference to dividend cash to us in the form of an aggregate amount not to exceed \$45.0 million.
+On November 8, 2017, BioReference and certain of its subsidiaries entered into Amendment No. 5 to the Credit Agreement, which amended the Credit Agreement to, among other things, ease certain thresholds that require increased reporting by BioReference and reduce the proforma availability condition for BioReference to make certain cash dividends to us.
+On December 22, 2017, BioReference and certain of its subsidiaries entered into Amendment No. 6 to the Credit Agreement, which amended the Credit Agreement to, among other things, permit BioReference and its subsidiaries to dividend cash to us in the form of intercompany loans, in an aggregate amount not to exceed \$45.0 million.
 The other terms of the Credit Agreement remain unchanged.